Dear Moms of a Vaccine-Injured Children,

 Can I just tell you how insane I think this is?
 You listened to the doctors.
-You got your child vaccinated.
-You thought of the “good of society.”
+Got your child vaccinated.
+Thought of the “good of society.”
 And yet, your child is the one who struggles.
 No one is helping you.
-No one else is responsible for what your family struggles through everyday.
+No one else is responsible for what your family struggles through every day.
 They don’t even treat you with respect because you did what you were supposed to.
 They treat you like trash.

 And now, that maybe you’ve chosen to vaccinate your future children on a selective or delayed schedule, or not to vaccinate at all, they call you names.
 They’re nasty to you.
 They want you to take on that risk again, to possibly allow your other children to be injured too, for their own personal satisfaction.
 I can’t think of anything more selfish than that.

 You don’t have to worry about those people.
 It’s incredibly sad that they even exist, but they honestly don’t matter.
 Their opinions are nothing.

 The second thing I want to say to you is, you’re strong.

 You’re strong to wake up every day, knowing that your child is sick.
 Your child is struggling.
 Your child may even be violent at times, towards you and others.
 And yet, you remain committed to helping him or her.
 You cope with the difficult symptoms and behaviors with calm, and often even with a happy spirit – you’ve accepted your circumstances.
 That’s so amazing.